 - Liquids are harder to swallow

 - Choking when trying to swallow saliva

 - Wet vocal quality

 - Sensation of food stuck in the throat or chest

 An easy way for patients to identify dysphagia themselves is to drink a glass of water and then try to speak.
 If your voice sounds wet, there is a problem with the water getting trapped at the top of the esophagus near the vocal chords.
 Doctors might also examine your head, neck, and tongue, test the gag reflex, and get a chest x-ray to visualize the lungs.

 Other diagnostic procedures may include:

 Modified barium swallow or video fluoroscopy requires patients drink a contrast solution containing barium while a form of real-time x-ray called fluoroscopy is used.
-The barium, which shows up on x-rays, outlines the inside of the esophagus and allows a doctor or speech pathologist to see the entire swallowing process and find where the problem occurs.
+The barium, which shows up as white on x-rays, outlines the inside of the esophagus and allows a doctor or speech pathologist to see the entire swallowing process and find where the fluid is collecting.